trstoyan/microk8s-cluster-orchestrator/CODE_OF_CONDUCT.md

 If you have questions or concerns about this Code of Conduct, or if you need to report a violation, please contact the project maintainers:

-* **Email**: [INSERT_EMAIL_HERE]
+* **Email**: stoyantr+fromgit@icloud.com
 * **GitHub**: Create a private issue or contact maintainers directly

-We are committed to providing a safe and welcoming environment for all contributors and users of the MicroK8s Cluster Orchestrator project.
+We are committed to maintaining a professional and productive environment for contributors to the MicroK8s Cluster Orchestrator project.